-A ten-week program covering software testing strategies and tools and techniques for software test automation
+A ten-week certificate program covering software testing strategies and tools and techniques for software test automation

 The software testing landscape is undergoing seismic changes due to the increasing availability of open-source tools, security threats, and the move towards shift left and shift right testing.
 This program will cover successful approaches to automated software testing for the web using such test tools as Python and its packages such as BeautifulSoup, Selenium, and Pytest as well as Postman and JMeter.
 It is ideally suited for technical professionals with some programming experience who wish to learn the skills to build and deliver automated testing solutions.
 Students will gain an understanding of how to use tools available for software testing as well as the underlying concepts of automated software testing.
 Students will also learn how to perform load testing, do visual testing, and how automated testing fits in with continuous integration.

 Program content includes lectures, demos and hands-on exercises.
 Students are required to bring their laptop computers for hands-on coding to every class.

 Students in this program will be able to:

 - Use Python and related testing libraries to run: functional tests, unit tests-BDD and TDD, visual tests, and perform website scraping

 - Configure Python environment with: Git/GitHub, Linter, Pytest and various other libraries

 - Understand Internet/browser architecture to know what type of test is appropriate for a particular situation

 - Know the difference between TDD and BDD and be able to explain strengths/weaknesses of both.
 Also, be able to write TDD software tests

 - Understand visual testing and its advantages over traditional automated Selenium tests